flyingcircusio/fc-nixos/doc/src/upgrade.md

 Some low-level services (like `sshd`, `dbus` and a few others) are never swapped and will never be killed by `systemd-oomd`.

+### Handling of garbage collection

+We have fixed multiple things regarding our garbage collection. fc-userscan now correctly detects exclude files from ~/.userscan-ignore.
+Additionally global ignores were extended.

+Also, Optimization of the Nix Store was enabled.
+This feature enables automatic hard-linking of store paths, leading to lower storage use, while only a minimal time impact when a new store path gets written.

 ### k3s-server

 The internal PostgreSQL database of k3s was updated to version 14.
 Auto-upgrade is enabled from now on, the data